 Let’s look at a few examples of our inherent biases.
 For additional reading, I recommend books by Richard Thaler, who is a professor at the University of Chicago Booth School of Business, the 2017 Nobel Laureate in economics, and considered the founding father of behavioral economics.
 Search for Nudge (Penguin Books; February 24, 2009) or Misbehaving (W. W. Norton & Company; June 14, 2016).

-First, overconfidence can lead investors to overestimate their knowledge and ability while underestimating risk.
+Despite the overwhelming evidence that proves beating the markets is futile, one reason why we continue to try is our overconfidence bias.
+Overconfidence leads investors to overestimate their knowledge and ability while underestimating risk.
 Overconfident investors persist in making stock picking and timing decisions precisely because they believe positive returns are attributable to their skill, while losses are due to some uncontrollable or unrelated force like bad luck.
 In reality, when speculating, there isn’t much difference between skill and luck.
 Yet we tend to overemphasize the winning trading decisions at the expense of the losing ones, which helps perpetuate our belief in our supposed skill.

-One reason for overconfidence is the hindsight bias.
+Another prevalent behavioral bias is hindsight, which also feeds into our overconfidence.
 With hindsight, investors can convince themselves that a transpired event was predictably obvious.
 Similarly, we tend also to seek out information that supports our beliefs at the expense of disconfirming or objective information (confirmation bias).
 The indicators for a rallying stock market, plunging oil prices, or bursting bubbles in market sectors that cause a widespread recession seem to be well defined and easily identified after the fact.
 Looking back now to the great recession, in hindsight the warning signs seem quite obvious.
 Yet at the time and leading up to the market crash, those indicators were not as clear, nor were there more than the usual number of doomsayers sounding the alarms.
 Indeed, an overwhelming majority of analysts predicted smooth sailing ahead and the credit agencies rated the mortgage-backed securities as AAA.
 Of course, subsequently there were no shortages of talking heads in the financial news media claiming that the last financial crisis was inevitable.
 It seems the so-called professionals are not immune to cognitive biases nor is their track record any different from that of the average investor, nor for that matter better than that of a monkey or a cat, and on average is worse than a flip of a coin (for more related information, check out the Literature listings in our Learn More section…or just search online for grading the financial experts).

 How about individual stock picking?
 Several stocks probably stand out for having had incredible returns.
 Among others, Apple, Google, and Amazon have made some investors quite wealthy.
 In hindsight, we may regret not having bought those stocks when they were trading at bargain prices.
 However, did those stocks really seem cheap at the time?
 If that was the case, then surely we can identify a few bargain-priced stocks now that have similar growth prospects to make us rich.
 Which among the thousands of stocks will become the next Microsoft?
 Perhaps the answer to that question turns out to be more difficult.
 If so, what makes us think that it was different the last time?